 |Awards available||PhD, MD, MSc by research|

-MD: Two years full-time (plus three years writing up, if required), or p-t equivalent
+MD: Two years full-time (plus three optional years to write up), or PT equivalent.

 |Location of programme||Clifton campus|

 |Part-time study available||

 By agreement with supervisor; maximum period of study for part-time PhD is seven years and MScR is three years.
 Minimum period of study for part-time MD is four years and maximum is seven years.